 Due to the rise of social media and the increasingly global nature of the job market, couples may find that their career paths take them to separate states or even countries.
 Sam Laliberte and her boyfriend began a long-distance relationship three years ago, after he moved from Toronto to San Francisco for work.
 Eventually, her boyfriend quit his job, but the couple didn’t move in together.
 Instead, “we both became remote, digital nomad, freelancer types,” Laliberte says.
 And like the ambitious millennials they are, they even collaborated on a project for long-distance couples together: The #LDR Activity Book.

-Others suggest that LAT relationships may be more accepted among the queer community.
-Sam Branman and his husband are what he calls “New York long-distance, but not real long-distance” — he lives in Park Slope in Brooklyn while his husband lives six miles away, in the Hell’s Kitchen neighbourhood of Manhattan.
-When I ask if he’s faced any pushback on his relationship from his friends and family, which many of the women dating men I talked to expressed, he jokes, “Honestly, I barely interact with straight people, so no.” Branman is a designer and his husband does drag, so they both need a lot of space to store their stuff — plus, they just prefer their own neighbourhoods and apartments.
+Sam Branman suggests that LAT relationships may be more accepted among the queer community.
+He and his husband are what he calls “New York long-distance, but not real long-distance” — he lives in Park Slope in Brooklyn while his husband lives six miles away, in the Hell’s Kitchen neighbourhood of Manhattan.
+When I ask if he’s faced any pushback on his relationship from his friends and family, which many of the opposite-sex couples I talked to expressed, he jokes, “Honestly, I barely interact with straight people, so no.” Branman is a designer and his husband does drag, so they both need a lot of space to store their stuff — plus, they just prefer their own neighbourhoods and apartments.
 “A big part of it is my job,” Branman explains.
 Because he works from home and has “a massive amount of sewing stuff,” it doesn’t make sense for him to move into his husband’s small apartment.
 “And I don’t want to live in Hell’s Kitchen,” he adds.

 Some parents find that LAT relationships make the most sense not just for themselves but for their children.
 Jay, who asked to be credited by his first name only, says that he and his girlfriend are both single parents, and while they’ve discussed living together, they’ve decided against it.
 “We both have children in different schools and it would have been too disruptive, plus we both like our autonomy,” he explains.
-And while both Purcell and Laliberte mentioned that they might move in with their partners if they have children together, Relationship Hero's Bromley says that isn’t the case for all LAT couples.
+And while both Purcell and Laliberte mentioned that they may move in with their partners if they have children together, Relationship Hero's Bromley says that isn’t the case for all LAT couples.
 “What a child needs is to know they’re loved, they’re supported, they’re encouraged,” she says.
 “It can be empowering for the child to see their parents designing a life that works for them — and it shows them they don’t need to stick to rigid societal norms.”
 Finances are also a factor — “This is not a choice unless you have financial independence,” Breault, author of Living Apart Together — A New Possibility for Loving Couples, says.
-But while you might think that LAT relationships are automatically more expensive than cohabiting, that’s not always the case — Branman, for example, says that because he has roommates and his husband’s apartment is rent-controlled, living together wouldn't really change their finances.
+But while you might think that LAT relationships are automatically more expensive than cohabiting, that’s not always the case — Branman, for example, says that because he has roommates and his husband’s apartment is rent-controlled, they wouldn’t save much by living together.

 While LAT couples — particularly older ones — have been the subject of some newspaper and magazine articles in the past few years, most recently in the Wall Street Journal, the term “LAT” is still not very well known.
-Cox, who created the Apartners dating app, says that she saw a spike in interest in LAT relationships when Gwyneth Paltrow said that she and her husband Brad Falchuk were living apart (they have since announced they're moving in together).
+Cox, who created the Apartners dating app, says that she saw a spike in interest in LAT relationships when Gwyneth Paltrow announced that she and her husband Brad Falchuk were living apart (they have since announced they're moving in together).
 When I’ve brought up LAT style relationships with friends and on social media, people have mentioned two celebrity couples: Woody Allen and Mia Farrow, who famously lived on opposite sides of Central Park in the ‘80s and early ‘90s (until their romance ended disastrously when Allen began a relationship Farrow’s daughter Soon-Yi Previn and allegedly sexually abused his and Farrow's daughter Dylan), and Helena Bonham Carter and Tim Burton, who lived and co-parented in adjoining houses before amicably separating in 2014.
-Most recently, the Big Bang Theory actress Kaley Cuoco made headlines when she announced that she and her husband Karl Cook don’t live together, though she added that they plan to move in together after building their “dream house.”
-“We are not together every single day.
-It works well for us,” she told E!.
+In 2019, the Big Bang Theory actress Kaley Cuoco made headlines when she announced that she and her husband Karl Cook didn’t live together, though the couple have since moved in together after two years of living apart.

 Very few people in LAT relationships actually know the term LAT — even most experts I talked to said that they’d learned the term after beginning their research.
 The lack of awareness of the term, Cox says, can make finding someone who wants the same type of relationship harder.
 “People will say, 'I don’t want to be with somebody all the time,' or 'I want my own personal space,' or 'I’ve been married before and I don’t want a partner around all the time,'” she says.
 “They don’t know what to call that type of relationship.”
 She believes that as awareness of LAT relationships grows, more people will choose to be in them.
 “People don’t know that they want it, because they don’t know what to call it.”